simeonpashley/klipper_config/README.md

 ## Steppers
-When installing, needs the X stepper direction inverting from stock config by putting a `!` at the start of the klipper config.
+When installing, needs the X stepper direction inverting from stock config by putting a `!` at the start of the Klipper config.
 `dir_pin: !PE1 ; this is inverted with the "!" from the stock board`
 Make sure the config has the appropriate tmc2209 blocks are the distance will be wrong e.g., `[tmc2209 stepper_x]`

 ## Raspberry PI
 ref: https://www.reddit.com/r/3Dprinting/comments/n73s1j/pi_zero_w_klipper_fluidd_mainsail_guide_skr_mini/
-YMMW: Don't use this literally but as a general guide, config changes required.
+YMMW: Don't use this literally but as a general guide, config changes are required.

-Connect RPI via GPIO to remove need for massive USB-A cable
+Connect RPI via GPIO to remove the need for a massive USB-A cable

 (@RPi) GP6  => (@SKR - TFT) GND, 2nd pin from left (steppers at top) (@RPi) GP10 => (@SKR - TFT) PA9, TFT 3rd pin from left (middle)